 Over the years, online shoppers have really grown smarter and 80-85% of them typically look for discount coupons & cashback offers before making a purchase.
 This paradigm shift in consumer behaviour gave a kind of assurance to our business idea.

 We were convinced that online shopping, when supplemented with accessibility to products and best deals across categories, will certainly define Indian shopping in the near future.

 Lastly, the burgeoning Indian e-commerce industry is projected to reach $100 billion by 2020.
 It is believed that Affiliate marketing will account for about 20% of these sales, making the market size for CashKaro about $20 billion.
 More and more E-commerce companies are banking on the affiliate marketing model to lower their cost of customer acquisition.

 So, when you see that the numbers are in your favour and people are enthused about the idea of associating with you, you just know that you are setting up for greatness and that it’s not just an idea anymore.

 Firstly, Perseverance is of the essence.
 Entrepreneurship is not a walk in the park.
 You are going to face disappointments.

 What matters is that you never give up.
 You have to focus on the light at the end of the tunnel and just keep going.
 We may not realize this at the moment, but everything actually does happen for the best.

 Secondly, put your heart and soul into hiring.
 Even if it takes longer than you would have expected, wait for the right people to come along.
-Hire top-notch talent who are expert in their roles and get an unflinchingly strong team together.
+Hire top-notch talent who are experts in their roles and get an unflinchingly strong team together.